 The people who answer your phone will answer your phone and have an American accent (a big plus), and they’ll be reasonably good at taking down the details and delivering the messages to you, but don’t expect much beyond that.

 Best Practices for an Answering Service

-Because this just a message-taking service, you may want to consider keeping your script short and to-the-point.
+Because this is just a message-taking service, you may want to consider keeping your script short and to the point.
 The goal is to find out, as quickly as possible, whether the caller actually wants to do business with you.
 Have your assistant begin with the most important disqualifying questions, so you can find this out ASAP.

 If the caller isn’t the right fit, get them off the phone fast (because you’ll get charged by the minute).

 If the caller does want to do business, then you’ll want your PATLive rep to extract the most essential information so you can proceed with your due diligence and decide whether you want to follow up with them.